Jake Carlisle: AFL career

 During his first pre-season with St Kilda, Carlisle and 33 other players who were at Essendon were found guilty of using a banned performance-enhancing substance, thymosin beta-4, as part of Essendon's sports supplements program during the 2012 season.
 He and his team-mates were initially found not guilty in March 2015 by the AFL Anti-Doping Tribunal, but a guilty verdict was returned in January 2016 after an appeal by the World Anti-Doping Agency.
 He was suspended for two years which, with backdating, ended in November 2016; as a result, he served approximately fourteen months of his suspension and missed the entire 2016 AFL season.
 He had also received a two-match internal suspension at St Kilda after footage emerged of him using recreational drugs, but the club later waived it, determining that it was served concurrently with the season-long ban.

 Carlisle played all 22 games in his first proper season at St Kilda in 2017, following the trade and suspension.
 The Saints finished mid-table that year with 11 wins and 11 losses.

 In 2018 Carlisle played 17 matches (4 wins, 1 draw and 12 losses) with the Saints' rebuild taking a backwards step.
 Carlisle would have played more games, but was suspended for two matches for striking Richmond's Jack Riewoldt and suffered a punctured lung in another incident after a mistake by club doctors.

 Carlisle managed only 10 games for the 2019 season due to injury, requiring surgery on his back for a protruding disc prior to the commencement of the season.
 He eventually returned in round 14 and played 10 consecutive games as the Saints transitioned to new coach Brett Ratten.
 Carlisle triggered an automatic 1-year contract extension upon reaching a games clause.

-Carlisle played 13 of a possible 19 games in a Covid-interrupted season, including the Saints' elimination final win against the Western Bulldogs.
+Carlisle played 13 of a possible 19 games in a COVID-interrupted season, including the Saints' elimination final win against the Western Bulldogs.
 Carlisle was unable to play in the Saints' semi final game against Richmond due to the birth of his third child.
 Carlisle signed a further 1-year contract at the end of the year to remain at the club for the 2021 season.

 Carlisle was not selected for the first two rounds of the year, despite being available.
 He eventually returned to the side in Round Three, and played four consecutive games including an influential game against Port Adelaide in Round Six.
 This would consequently be his last AFL match.
 Carlisle suffered a back complaint during training ahead of Round Seven, and eventually was sent for surgery in mid May.
 The surgery would rule Carlisle out for the rest of the season, and the Saint ultimately chose to retire at just 29 years of age at the completion of the season.

+In 2024, Jake was named at Number 98 in Don The Stat's Top 100 Essendon players since 1980.